theloniustrout/danstore/README.md

 <br><br>
 <br><br>

 80% of all energy used on the planet goes to spinning electrical motors inefficiently.
-The initial reference designs will focus on support systems for the VESC electric motor driver & power conversion software.

-![Alt text](png/vesc6.4.png)

 Developing nations are bringing more online exponentially with a bias toward inexpensive systems.
 Therefore potentially 5% or more overall gains are possible by lowering the price barrier to high performance energy utilization inherent in open systems designs.
+The initial reference design will focus on support systems for the VESC electric motor driver & power conversion software.

+![Alt text](png/vesc6.4.png)

 Highly refined software commutation is now availble for not much more thatn the cost of the parts up to 10's of kw power density.
-Therefore, getting the best systems into builders hands brings the heart of mechanical industrial processes to the status of a commodity, circumventing the inefficiencies & misery of a gradual upgrade proess.
+Therefore, getting the best systems into builders hands brings the heart of mechanical industrial processes to the status of a commodity, circumventing the costs & misery of a gradual upgrade proess.

 ![Alt text](png/igbt.png)

-Economically, the intention is to catalyze distributed ownership of manufacturing to compete with centralized displacement of workers via AI,robotics, & end-user consumption of leased product marketing.
+Distributed ownership of manufacturing can compete effectively with centralized entities enganged in displacement of workers via AI,robotics, & compliant end-user adoption of leased products now institutionalized through decades of training & being consolidated by spying on purchasing behavior & mass movements.

 All products are scalable from single family to village-sized or larger & are intended to outperform modern western industry standards, E.g. by utilizing wide-bandgap FOC drives with Python interfacing as the default solution.